 During his time in office, President George Washington became one of the nation’s first entrepreneurs by distilling whiskey at his home on Mount Vernon.
-Due to this fact, America’s first president is often misrepresented as a fan of spirits when his true passion was for “the rich oily Madeira” as he described it, drinking up to three glasses a day and even before heading into battle.
-A possible reason for this was Washington’s chronic toothaches that haunted him his entire life.
+Due to this fact, Washington is often misrepresented as a fan of spirits when his true passion was for “the rich oily Madeira” as he described it, drinking up to three glasses a day and even before heading into battle.
+A possible reason for this were the chronic toothaches that haunted him throughout his entire life.
 In the days before modern dentistry, the near 20% alcohol contained in Madeira proved to be a decent numbing agent for the president’s pain.

 Needing some firepower to defend Boston, Franklin met with New York Governor George Clinton who was timid over the request.
 After a few glasses of Madeira, however, Clinton quickly succumbed to the powers of persuasion.
 “He at first refus’d us peremptorily; but at dinner with his council, where there was great drinking of Madeira wine … he softened by degrees, and said he would lend us siz.
 After a few more bumpers he advanc’d to ten; and at length he very good-naturedly conceded eighteen,” wrote Franklin in his autobiography.

 Hirsch, Colin.
 Forgotten Drinks of Colonial New England: From Flips and Rattle-skulls to Switchel and Spruce Beer.
 Charleston: The History Press, 2014.